ROAD SAFETY AND WORKPLACE WELLBEING EDUCATION PROGRAMS

 Our comprehensive range of educational services reaches more than 7,500 people each year.
 We offer various programs tailored to different groups and needs:

-Road Trauma Awareness Seminar (RTAS) Program
+Road Trauma Awareness Seminar Program

 Please read our attendance, cancellation and transfer policies by visiting the Terms and Conditions page.

 - Information sessions available for community groups like Rotary, Probus, and APEX

 People who have been personally impacted by road trauma play a critical role in raising awareness.

 - Empower individuals personally impacted by road trauma to inspire safer driving

 - Volunteers share their stories to raise road safety awareness and save lives

 - Join us if you’ve been injured, witnessed an incident, or are an emergency service personnel